nl2go/ansible-role-ip-route/README.md

         - network: 172.0.1.0/24
           state: absent

-Use `state: absent` to remove a certain route.
+Use `state: absent` to remove a specific route.
 Routes are identified by the `network`.

 ## Tags